 How long does it take to potty train a puppy?

 There’s no magic age or amount of time, but people generally set their expectations too high.
-We wanted to write this post because potty training might take longer than some new puppy owners realize.
+Potty training a puppy takes longer than some puppy owners realize.

-It truly depends on the individual puppy and the consistency of the puppy’s owner.
+It depends on the puppy and the consistency of the person.

-With Lindsay’s weimaraner puppy, it took about 6 weeks for the potty training to “click.”
+With my weimaraner puppy, it took about 6 weeks for the potty training to “click.”

-She got him at 8 weeks old and once he was 14 weeks she realized he hadn’t had an accident in a long time.
+I got him at 8 weeks old and once he was 14 weeks I realized he hadn’t had an accident in a long time.
 He definitely was not 100 percent potty trained yet.
-More like 80 percent.
+But close.

-Six weeks may seem fast but during that time she kept thinking, when will my puppy “get it”?
+Six weeks may seem fast but during that time I kept thinking, when will my puppy “get it”?
 It got really old taking him out 12 or 13 times a day, but it paid off.

 It takes 2 or more weeks to potty train a puppy

 I get a lot of emails that say things like:

 “I just got a puppy and I’ve been taking her out every 2 hours but she still goes potty in the house.
 She just isn’t getting it!”

-And when we ask how long they’ve had the puppy, it’s usually a short time like 3 or 4 days or maybe two weeks.
+And when I ask how long they’ve had the puppy, it’s usually a short time like 3 or 4 days or maybe two weeks!

 It’s very simple to potty train a puppy, but that doesn’t mean it’s easy.
 It’s hard work.
-Lindsay had to take her little guy out literally 13 times a day.
-That’s every day.
-For 42 days … before he seemed to finally catch on.
+I had to take Remy out literally 13 times a day.
+Every day.
+For several weeks.

 1. Weimaraners seem pretty easy to potty train because they’re smart!
 Some breeds may be more challenging.
 Just be consistent.

 2. Larger breeds in general seem fairly easy to potty train.
-This might be because their owners are more consistent.
+This might be because their owners are more consistent or maybe they can hold it longer.

-3. Lindsay worked from home and had a flexible schedule.
+3. I worked from home and had a flexible schedule.
 I took Remy out every hour.
 Not everyone can do that.

 Puppy Potty Training Methods: